 Applications close at 4 pm Finnish time on the last day of the application period.

-The purpose of the mobility grant is to enable artists to spend time abroad to discover new tools and networks that support their artistic practice.
+The purpose of the mobility grant is to enable artists and critics to spend time abroad to discover new tools and networks that support their artistic practice.
 The applicant may also be a working group or registered organisation, such as an association.
 All associations and organisations except those receiving regular public funding may apply.

 Appendices, statements and how to submit the application

 Large images (over 3 MB) and videos cannot be uploaded.
 We suggest that you provide a link to these files, for example to your website.
 Applications and appendices submitted through channels other than the application system will not be processed.

 The online reference system of the Finnish Cultural Foundation is not available for use with this application.
 To include references, please scan and append them.